mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![VSTS Demo Gen](images/vstsdemogen-2.png)

-    **Note:** This URL will automatically select MuShuttleDocker template in the demo generator.
-If you want to try other project templates, use this URL instead - https://vstsdemogenerator.azurewebsites.net/
+    **Note:** Using the VSTS Demo Generator link will automatically select the MuShuttleDocker template in the demo generator for the team project creation.
+To use other project templates, use the alternate link provided below:  https://vstsdemogenerator.azurewebsites.net/

-## Setting up Jenkins VM
+## Setting up the Jenkins VM

-1. Let's set up Jenkins.
-We will use the VM image available on Azure MarketPlace that will install the latest stable Jenkins version on an Ubuntu Linux VM along with tools and plugins configured to work with Azure.
+1. To configure Jenkins, the Jenkins VM image available on the Azure MarketPlace will be used.
+This will install the latest stable Jenkins version on an Ubuntu Linux VM along with the tools and plugins configured to work with Azure.

     <a href="https://portal.azure.com/#create/azure-oss.jenkinsjenkins" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>